Putting Tyk Through its Paces

 The Tyk Open Source API Gateway is performant and efficient, and we’re not shy to put numbers where our mouths are.
 We load test every release of Tyk.
 Here are some of the results.

-- Under load, doing full key validation, security checks, quota management, and analytics gathering, Tyk can handle ~3,000 requests per second.
+Under load, doing full key validation, security enforcement, rate limiting and quota management, and analytics gathering, Tyk can easily proxy ~69,000 requests per second.
+All of this with a flat performance curve and sub-millisecond latency.

 A vanilla test